amzy55/amzy55.github.io/_projects/LightThief.md

 ---
-title: Light Thief 2D Raytracing
+title: Light Thief 2D Ray Tracing
 layout: project
 project-image: ../assets/images/LightThief.png
 description: Jekyll is a static site generator.
 You give it text written in your favorite